 Best Amsterdam Cookware Stores and Bookshops

 - Duikelman (Ferdinand Bolstraat 68) offers the best of the best for discerning professional chefs and wannabe Jamie Olivers alike.
-But aside from their sterling selection - from microplane graters to cookbooks to impressive professional ovens - it's their service that keeps me loyal (especially for big ticket items).
-Duikelman is a family business and perhaps that's why service-mindedness and a genuine interest in answering your questions and giving the best possible advice comes standard here.
+But aside from their sterling selection—from Microplane graters to cookbooks to impressive professional ovens—the customer service is the best.
+Duikelman is a family business, and perhaps that's why service-mindedness and a genuine interest in answering your questions and giving the best possible advice come standard here.
 Don't forget to check out Duikelman's cookbook store, just across the street.

-- De Pittenkoning off the Albert Cuyp markt offers top end lines at reasonable prices.
+- De Pittenkoning off the Albert Cuyp market offers top-end lines at reasonable prices.

 - DEKSELS!
 (Haarlemmerdijk 129), a charming little cookware shop in the Jordaan area with a well-selected range.